Accretion-Driven Turbulence in the Circumgalactic Medium: Discussion

-We further note that studies of the interaction of filaments with their surrounding have assumed the volume-filling is hot and quasi-static \citep[e.g.][]{Mandelker16,Yao25}.
-Our results suggest that it would be useful to examine also the interaction of cosmic filaments with a volume-filling medium which is cool and turbulent.
+We further note that studies of the interaction of filaments with their surroundings have assumed that the volume-filling phase is hot and quasi-static \citep[e.g.][]{Mandelker16,Yao25}.
+Our results suggest that it would be useful to examine also the interaction of cosmic filaments with a volume-filling medium that is cool and turbulent.